Sterling knocked back by BoE cut, dollar eases against safe-haven currencies

 TOKYO/SINGAPORE (Reuters) - The British pound erased early gains after an unexpected interest rate cut by the Bank of England on Wednesday, while the dollar resumed its descent against the safe-haven Japanese yen and Swiss franc on fears over the spreading coronavirus.

-Sterling last traded at $1.2873, almost flat on the day but tumbled from the day’s high of $1.2937 after the Bank of England cut its policy rate for the first time since August 2016, by 0.5 percentage point to 0.25%.
+Sterling last traded at $1.2873 GBP=D4, almost flat on the day but tumbled from the day's high of $1.2937 after the Bank of England cut its policy rate for the first time since August 2016, by 0.5 percentage point to 0.25%.

 “Markets had priced in more than 25 basis points, but not the full extent of 50 basis points,” said Moh Siong Sim, currency strategist at the Bank of Singapore.